ome/omero-documentation/omero/users/cli/chgrp.rst

     $ bin/omero chgrp -h

-The :command:`chgrp` command will move entire graphs of objects based on the IDs of the topmost objects.
-The command can be modified to include the movement of objects that would, by default, be excluded or exclude objects that would, by default, be included using the :option:`chgrp --include` and :option:`chgrp --exclude` options.
+This command will move entire graphs of objects based on the IDs of the topmost objects.
+The command can be modified to include the movement of objects that would, by default, be excluded or exclude objects that would, by default, be included using the :option:`omero chgrp --include` and :option:`omero chgrp --exclude` options.

 It is also possible to move objects lower in the hierarchy by specifying the type and ID of a topmost object and the type of the lower object.
 For instance, moving all of the images under a given project.

-By default the command confirms the movement of the target objects but it can also provide a detailed report of all the moved objects via a :option:`chgrp --report` option.
-A :option:`chgrp --dry-run` option can be used to report on what objects would be moved without actually moving them.
+By default the command confirms the movement of the target objects but it can also provide a detailed report of all the moved objects via an :option:`omero chgrp --report` option.
+An :option:`omero chgrp --dry-run` option can be used to report on what objects would be moved without actually moving them.

 Examples
 ^^^^^^^^